-Asia stocks, dollar wrestle with U.S. political risk
+Asia stocks, dollar wrestle with U.S. election risk

 The Mexican peso slid to a more than one-month low at 19.4667 pesos MXN= per dollar, on fears a Trump victory would hurt the local economy.

-Oil sank after U.S. crude inventories rose 14.4 million barrels for the week ended Oct.
-28, far more than the 1.0 million barrels analysts had expected.
+Oil pared some losses after sliding on Wednesday when data showed weekly U.S. crude inventories rose 14.4 million barrels, far above forecasts.

-West Texas crude CLc1 bounced 37 cents to $45.72 in early Asian trade, but that followed a near 3 percent drop overnight.
-Brent LCOc1 had fallen $1.06 to $47.08 on Wednesday.
+West Texas crude CLc1 bounced 51 cents to $45.85 a barrel on Thursday, though that followed a near 3 percent drop overnight.
+Brent LCOc1 added 59 cents to $47.45.

 (Editing by Shri Navaratnam)